When I got my first job in a dealership, the 1955 Buicks were

 Hudson, NY 12534-2616

-'99 Rodeo with 157k miles that no longer passes State Inspection due to rust.
+'99 Rodeo with 157k miles that no longer passed State Inspection due to rust.

-Statue of Liberty is over my left shoulder, down the Hudson River about 120 miles.
+Statue of Liberty is down the Hudson River about 120 miles.

 Click here to see